MicrosoftDocs/memdocs/sccm/apps/deploy-use/troubleshoot-microsoft-store-for-business-integration.md

 ms.collection: M365-identity-device-management
 ---

-# Troubleshoot the Microsoft Store for Business integration with Configuration Manager
+# Troubleshoot the Microsoft Store for Business and Education integration with Configuration Manager

-This article provides key troubleshooting tips and fixes for some of the top issues that you may have with the Microsoft Store for Business (MSfB) integration with Configuration Manager.
+This article provides key troubleshooting tips and fixes for some of the top issues that you may have with the Microsoft Store for Business and Education (MSfB) integration with Configuration Manager.

-For more information about using the Microsoft Store for Business with Configuration Manager, see [Manage apps from the Microsoft Store for Business with Configuration Manager](/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business).
+For more information about using the Microsoft Store for Business and Education with Configuration Manager, see [Manage apps from the Microsoft Store for Business and Education with Configuration Manager](/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business).

 ## Monitor